OPEnSLab-OSU/Loom/LOOM_library/ReadMe_Loom_Translator.md

 | Array (key-value, interleaved)       | Arrays (key-value, associated)       |          |       |
 | Arrays (key-value, associated)       | Array (key-value, interleaved)       |          |       |

+### List of Fuctions

+These are the functions to perform the above conversions and other functions located in the translator.
+Note that most of them are overloaded and/or use templates.

+- Miscellaneous
+  - print_bundle
+- Bundle – String conversions
+- Bundle conversions
+- Bundle to Array(s) conversions
+- Array(s) to Bundle conversions
+- Array conversions
+- Array type conversions
+- Appending functions

 ### Conversion Notes

 **In Place Conversion**